jfdelafuente/python-poetry-template/README.md

 $ poetry add --group test pytest-cov pytest-sugar

-Also, we need to add the test path for the pytest in the setup.cfg After running them, we can run:
+Also, we need to add the test path for the pytest in the setup.cfg(o en pyprojecto.toml) After running them, we can run:

 $ poetry run pytest --cov --cov-fail-under=100